ssjsmith750/IMDb-Data_Analysis/README.md

 C. Language Analysis

-[List of Most Common Languages] are widely used in movies.
+*English,French,Spanish are widely used in movies.

 [Insights based on Descriptive Statistics for each Language].

 D. Director Analysis

-[Top Directors] consistently achieve high IMDb scores.
+Cary bell, Sadyk Sher-Niyaz, Charles Chaplin, Damien Chazella consistently achieve high IMDb scores.

 Directors play a crucial role in influencing movie success.
+* Steven Spielberg
+* Tim Burton
+* micheal bay
+* Clint Eastwood
+* Robert Zemeckis

 E. Budget Analysis
 Positive correlation found between budgets and gross earnings.

-[List of High-Profit Movies] identified.
+List of High-Profit Movies identified.
+*War of the Worlds
+*War Horse
+*The Terminal
+*The Lost world: Jurassic Park
+*The color Purple

 Recommendations
 Based on the analysis, the following recommendations are suggested:

-[Recommendations for Movie Genres]
-[Suggestions for Optimal Movie Durations]
-[Guidance for Language Selection in Movies]
-[Advice for Collaborating with Top Directors] [Strategies for Budget Allocation]
+Crime,Action,Comedy,Drama,Adventure,Drama.

 Conclusion
 This analysis provides valuable insights into the factors contributing to movie success on IMDb.
 The actionable recommendations aim to guide stakeholders in making informed decisions for future movie projects.